hasura/promptql-docs/README.md

 cd promptql-docs
 yarn

-# Start the dev server
+# Start the development environment
 yarn start
 ```

-The docs will open at `http://localhost:3001` with hot reloading - edit away and see changes instantly.
+The docs will open at `http://localhost:3001` with hot reloading and full authentication - edit away and see changes instantly.

 ### Making Changes